WaleedMAqsood/xUnitPlayGround/README.md

 Experimenting and documenting sharing test context and dependencies in xUNit to have a better understanding.

-Next Technologies I will be experimenting and documenting are
+Next Technologies I plan to experiment with are
 - IHttpClientFactory
 - Testing Controllers using Moq